Elephant 6: Peak years

 The mid-to-late 1990s saw the greatest amount of activity for the collective.
-The three main bands associated with Elephant 6 at the time–the Apples in Stereo, Neutral Milk Hotel, and the Olivia Tremor Control–grew in popularity, and each released a notable album: Fun Trick Noisemaker by the Apples in Stereo (1995), Music from the Unrealized Film Script: Dusk at Cubist Castle by the Olivia Tremor Control (1996), and In the Aeroplane Over the Sea by Neutral Milk Hotel (1998).
+The three main bands associated with Elephant 6 at the time–the Apples in Stereo, the Olivia Tremor Control, and Neutral Milk Hotel–grew in popularity, and each respectively released a notable album: Fun Trick Noisemaker, Music from the Unrealized Film Script: Dusk at Cubist Castle, and In the Aeroplane Over the Sea.
 The A.V.
-Club wrote highly of In the Aereoplane Over the Sea, and said: "In the Aereoplane Over the Sea is the culmination of everything the [Elephant 6] collective was about in the mid-'90s: distinctive, ragged, catchy records ripped straight from their makers' veins."
+Club wrote highly of In the Aereoplane Over the Sea, saying it "is the culmination of everything the [Elephant 6] collective was about in the mid-'90s: distinctive, ragged, catchy records ripped straight from their makers' veins."

 Many bands associated with the collective were formed during this period, and Athens became a major hub city.
-Elf Power, of Montreal, and Doss' solo project the Sunshine Fix were among the more notable Athens based groups. of Montreal frontman Kevin Barnes said: "The heyday, most of the late 1990s, everyone was involved in each others lives, and we would collaborate more, have dinners where everyone would make something."
+Elf Power, of Montreal, and Doss' solo project the Sunshine Fix were among the more notable Athens based groups. of Montreal frontperson Kevin Barnes said: "The heyday, most of the late 1990s, everyone was involved in each others lives, and we would collaborate more, have dinners where everyone would make something."
 Schneider compares this period to the Summer of Love, and said the driving force for many of the bands was "out-weirding [their] neighbor" with their music.
 Elephant 6 bands would tour with each other, the larger bands allowed the smaller bands to open for them.

 Denver was the smaller of the two hub cities.
 In addition to the Apples in Stereo, the major bands from Denver were the Minders, Dressy Bessy, and McIntyre's solo project Von Hemmling.
 The main draw for Elephant 6 bands in Denver was Pet Sounds Studio, a recording studio Schneider built in McIntyre's house.
 Many Elephant 6 albums were recorded at Pet Sounds, and were produced by Schneider.
 In addition to the two main hub cities, Elephant 6 bands began forming in various cities in the United States, such as the Essex Green and the Ladybug Transistor in Brooklyn, and Beulah in San Francisco.